andrew/ultimate-awesome/README.md

 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.
+- [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
+- [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
-- [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.